Customers nowadays fear the dreaded hold mantra of “Thank you for holding, your call is important to us, please continue to hold…”

 What is virtual hold?

 Instead of waiting on hold indefinitely, virtual hold technology keeps the caller’s place in queue so they can hang up and go about their day.
 When their turn arrives, a call-back is initiated connecting the caller with a customer service agent.

 Smooths high volume spikes.

-Virtual hold technology helps to streamline your call center operations by offering customers a call-back through your traditional IVR or letting the customer schedule a call at their preferred time through Visual IVR.
+Virtual hold technology helps to streamline your call center operations by offering customers a call-back through your traditional IVR or letting the customer schedule a call at their preferred time through Web Call-Backs (formerly Visual IVR).

 Eliminates hold times, lowering call abandonment rates.